dougalrm/aider-patterns-wow/data/docs/using_feedback_to_drive_product_improvement.md

 "***I love the feedback cycle.
 It\'s all about taking feedback, considering it, and using it to make our product even better.
 It\'s really important to me because it helps me make sure I\'m always on top of what our customers and users need and want."***

-Feedback is a crucial part of the agile development process, as it helps teams grow and create better products by [**continuously improving** (opens new browser tab)](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/d88bc27f-dd37-4d04-878e-c46efea9d098.aspx).
+Feedback is a crucial part of the agile development process, as it helps teams grow and create better products by [**continuously improving**](cA5DcI8h54ye17yXUNla6w/d88bc27f-dd37-4d04-878e-c46efea9d098.aspx).
 When combined with open and honest communication, it ensures everyone is on the same page about what needs improvement.

 By giving and receiving feedback regularly, teams can quickly spot and solve issues, leading to better efficiency and higher-quality results, giving a better experience to users and boosting customer satisfaction.